gotreasa/yellow-belt-template/README.md

 ## Cookiecutter variables

-In your cookiecutter.json file you have the definition of all of the variables and give them default values.
+In your cookiecutter.json file, you have the definition of all of the variables and give them default values.
 Examples in the cookiecutter-demo branch.

 ```sh
 {